 As a biker, it makes me so nervous when I’m dodging tourists in the bike lane.
 You all have a sidewalk and and you might get hit by a biker if you decide to walk in the red instead of the sidewalk.

 Be careful, please.
 Don’t take selfies in the bike lane, don’t jaywalk and realize that some bikers will not stop for you even if you’re in the crosswalk (they are supposed to stop).
 If you’re being dinged at, you’re doing something wrong .
 Click for tips about biking in Amsterdam.

 This is a walking tour because biking in Amsterdam is a terrible idea if you don’t bike at home as you’re likely to not really understand the signage and/or hit a tourist who is walking in the bike lane.

 I carefully laid out this tour to include my favorite places in Amsterdam and food that wasn’t too far from the route.

 If you struggle a bit with long distances, I include many stop off points and cafes.
 Similarly, you’ll find many benches along the main areas.
 Similarly, if you do this walking tour of Amsterdam with the help of public transit, it will cut the distance in half.

-Now presenting: Your one day in Amsterdam walking tour!
-(Map at bottom of post)
+NOW PRESENTING: Your one day in Amsterdam walking tour!
+(Map at the bottom)

 Overview for your itinerary for one day in Amsterdam: